Plants we regret losing

 Anopterus glandulosus - Native Laurel

 Anopterus glandulosus or Native Laurel, is an endemic of Tasmania and is limited to rainforest areas.
 This plant forms an evergreen shrub, 2-4m high, sometimes a tree to 10m, with ‘lily of the valley’ flowers.
 We planted one in July 2014 and it flowered in October 2014, but died in the heat and dryness of January 2016.
-We should try one again in a pot.
+We have a new one, growing very slowly, planted in March 2021.

 We tried Athrotaxis laxifolia, or Tasmanian Cedar, in November 2014.
 This plant is endemic to the high country of Tasmania, an evergreen, coniferous tree to 20m high.
 This tree can live for up to 1300 years and grows very slowly, but we failed to establish our plant and it died in the heat and dryness of March 2016.